 For something a bit more light and fresh, try this cocktail recipe from Honestly Yum.
-It's a bit more labor intensive if you want to make the rhubarb fennel syrup from scratch (but it's definitely worth it for a special occasion).
-It's made with a dry vermouth, lemon juice, gin, a pinch salt, and rhubarb ribbon and fennel frond for garnish.
+It's a bit more labor-intensive if you want to make the rhubarb fennel syrup from scratch (but it's definitely worth it for a special occasion).
+It's made with dry vermouth, lemon juice, gin, and a pinch salt, with rhubarb ribbon and fennel frond for garnish.

 The Man O' War Cocktail

-Festive and fruity, this delightfully spiced cocktail recipe from Honestly Yum will hit the spot this holiday season and beyond.
-The St. Germain elderflower liqueur, pear eau de vie, cinnamon, and homemade pear foam make it delightfully zesty while the lemon juice, dry vermouth give it a nice, fresh balance.
+Festive and fruity, this delightfully spiced cocktail recipe from Honestly Yum will hit the spot for the holiday season and beyond.
+The St-Germain elderflower liqueur, pear eau de vie, cinnamon, and homemade pear foam make it delightfully zesty, while the lemon juice and dry vermouth give it a nice, fresh balance.